CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

     ![](../images/ex4-23.png)

-1. Back on the toolbar, find and click the **Generate code button**.
+1. Back on the toolbar, find and click the **Generate code** button.

     ![](../images/ex4-24.png)